hualin-ok/hualin-ok.github.io/index.md

 ## Recent Presentations
 >
-### Conference Symposium
+>**Lin, H.** & Larzelere, R. E (April 2021).
+Dual-Centered ANCOVA Overcomes Bias in ANCOVA with More Statistical Power than Difference-Score Analyses.
+Paper presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.
 >
-#### Regression Toward the Mean, Lord’s Paradox, and Modeling or Forecasting Change in Longitudinal Analyses – SRCD (April 2021)
+> - **Lin, H.** & Larzelere, R. E. (April 2021).
+Using Machine Learning to Identify Key Predictors for Alcohol, Tobacco, and Drug Use in Adolescents.
+Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.
 >
-> - **Chair**: Robert Larzelere, Oklahoma State University
-> - **Paper 1**: Causal Graphical Analysis of Regression to the Mean - Yongnam Kim, Seoul National University;
-> - **Paper 2**: Dual-Centered ANCOVA Overcomes Bias in ANCOVA with More Statistical Power than Difference-Score Analyses - **Hua Lin** & Robert Larzelere, Oklahoma State University;
-> - **Paper 3**: Estimating School Effectiveness: An Application of Lord’s Paradox - Daniel Wright, University of Nevada at Las Vegas;
-> - **Paper 4**: Design and Analytic Features for Reducing Biases in Skill-Building Intervention Impact Forecasts - Daniela Alvarez-Vargas, Sirui Wan, & Drew Bailey, University of California - Irvine.
->
-### Poster presentations
->
 > - Cox, R., **Lin, H.** & Larzelere, R. E., Sahbaz S., Washburn, I. J., Greder, K. (June 2021).
 Latino Immigrant Family Language Erosion and Youth Alcohol, Tobacco, and Other Drug Use Attitude:Parent-Youth Conflict As a Mediator.
 Poster will be presented at the Society for Prevention Research 29th Annual Meeting.
 >
 > - Washburn, I. J., Broadbent, C., Cox, R., **Lin, H.**, & Larzelere, R. E. (June, 2021).Theory Driven Model Selection for Outcomes with Many Zeros: Why Are There so Many Zeros in My Data?
 Poster will be presented at the Society for Prevention Research 29th Annual Meeting.
 >
 > - Sahbaz S., Cox, R., **Lin, H.**, Washburn, I. J., & Greder, K. (June, 2021).
 Promis Pediatric Psychological Stress Measure Is Gender and Acculturation Invariant for Immigrant Latino Youth.
 Poster will be presented at the Society for Prevention Research 29th Annual Meeting.
->
-> - **Lin, H.** & Larzelere, R. E. (April 2021).
-Using Machine Learning to Identify Key Predictors for Alcohol, Tobacco, and Drug Use in Adolescents.
-Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.
 >

 [More Presentations...](/publications/#referred-conference-presentations)